Electronic Remittance Advice (ERA) Toolkit

 - Key questions to ask your vendors

-- Learn more about ERA and electronic transactions by watching the archived webinars, Save with Electronic Remittance Advice and Beyond the Claim: HIPAA 5010 Administrative Simplification Opportunities to Positively Impact your Revenue Cycle Management
+- Learn more about ERA and electronic transactions by watching the archived webinar, Save with Electronic Remittance Advice.

 - ERA and electronic funds transfer (EFT) work hand in hand to streamline remittance and payment processes.
 Access the AMA's EFT toolkit to learn more about using the EFT transaction.